hw118118/postgis/README.md

 ---

+> [!NOTE]
+> Please note that this repository is maintained by community members, and it is not an official Apache Cloudberry project.

 ## What's PostGIS

 [PostGIS](https://postgis.net/) extends the capabilities of the PostgreSQL by adding support for storing, indexing, and querying geospatial data.
 This repo is dedicated and optimized for Apache Cloudberry clusters.